 Data is becoming an essential part of the value proposition for more and more organizations.
 As a dedicated IT Business Partner, Schuberg Philis is always pursuing new ways to develop data-driven solutions.
 Our Lab271 team lets us stay on the cutting edge, helping to boost our customers’ business performance.
-CTO Roeland Kuipers and CIO Ilja Heitlager talk about the business-oriented innovations that Lab271 pursued for HEINEKEN.
+CTO Roeland Kuipers and CIO Ilja Heitlager talk about the business-oriented innovations that Lab271 pursued for a global beer brand.

 Ilja Heitlager: “Even though these are in fact major assets, what you actually see here in a small-scale model is the representation of Industry 4.0.
 Individual production lines are digitized and brought together so that, based on data and intelligence, the entire system can be controlled in the best way in real time.
 This is how we bridge the gap between physical engineering and IT.”

 Roeland Kuipers: “Once you have the right data points, not only can you follow one specific production line and improve the performance of each machine—you can also centralize all the lines and manage them as a whole.
 Thanks to our experience with this small-scale model, we were able to get things up and running in a real production line within a single day.
 Practicing first gave us a great head start once it came to the real thing.”

 According to both the CTO and the CIO of Schuberg Philis, business-oriented innovation demonstrates new forms of interaction with the partners the company is serving.
 Long-term relationships based on a tender, for instance, as well as planning and major contracts are making way for more experimental interactions with short to very short cycles.
 The added value for the business always comes first.
 Then, after a proof of concept or a minimum viable product has been created, things can be scaled up rather quickly.